renren/peach/README.md

 reminder
 =====================
+A: use ganglia-plugin.
+build a package named 'ganglia-plugin'
-A: use ganglia-plugin
+? use ganglia-plugin only

 1) LD_PRELOAD=libganglia.so python
   modload.so
   modcpu.so